carameye/Echo-s-in-the-Dark/README.md

 - Made the movement of the robot more consistent
 - Added coloured bricks and ghosts that only show up when the correct colour light is shone on them
 - Increased camera pan size and made camera pan from the level-goal to the player on level load

+Began Implementation to be refined for the next milestone:
+- Made pushable blocks
+- Clues for player about where there are 'hidden' bricks